Site Regulations for Contractors

 11.12 Personal Protective Equipment (PPE)

 11.12.1 The Contractor shall provide all necessary personal protective equipment for the use of Contractor Personnel.
-Office-based Contractors shall not normally require more than the basic PPE of hard safety helmet, protective footwear, eye protection and hearing protection (as necessary for site familiarisation tours).
+Office-based Contractors shall not normally require more than the basic PPE of hard safety helmet, protective footwear, high visibility jacket or vest, eye protection and hearing protection (as necessary for site familiarisation tours).

 11.13.1 MPL may carry out health, safety and/or environmental audits, inspections, tours and sampling at any time.
 Any deficiencies found shall be fully investigated.